lodyb/nori/README.md

 ### Build ###

-To build Nori, first make sure you have cloned the repository recursively to get also get a copy of [norilib](https://github.com/tjg1/norilib), our API client library:
+To build Nori, first make sure you have cloned the repository recursively to also get a copy of [norilib](https://github.com/tjg1/norilib), our API client library:

 ```bash
 $ git clone --recursive https://github.com/tjg1/nori